How To Care For Your Feet When You Suffer From Diabetes

 5. Make Sure Your Blood Flows Properly At All Times

-When your nerves are damaged because of diabetes, you may not feel the tingling sensation that occurs when feet “fall asleep.”
+When your nerves are damaged because of diabetes, you may not feel the tingling sensation that occurs when your feet “fall asleep.”
 Poor blood flow to the feet could worsen your condition by further damaging the nerves.
-In order to prevent such things, make sure you prop your feet on something while sitting and move your toes and ankles from time to time.
-Don’t cross your legs while sitting, as that could cut off blood flow.